top of page

 George Richard Moscone (November 24, 1929 – November 27, 1978)

 Moscone was also a very colorful character who, in addition to being a successful politician, was a charming and charismatic bon vivant who was deeply embedded in the fabric and culture of San Francisco.
-He grew up the only son of a single mother in the Cow Hollow district when it was a working class, largely Italian American neighborhood, and he became the kind of politician who knew bartenders, playground attendants, small business owners, and neighborhood activists in every corner of the city.
+He grew up the only son of a single mother in the Cow Hollow district when it was a working class, primarily Italian American neighborhood, and he became the kind of politician who knew bartenders, playground attendants, small business owners, and neighborhood activists in every corner of the city.
 Moscone’s life and the history of San Francisco during the middle half of the twentieth century are deeply intertwined.”

 by Lincoln Mitchell